TENNIS PLAYER

 Icon of person Corentin Moutet

 Corentin Moutet (French pronunciation: [kɔʁɑ̃tɛ̃ mutɛ]; born 19 April 1999) is a French professional tennis player.
-Moutet has a career high ATP singles ranking of world No. 51, attained on 7 November 2022.
-He also has a career high ATP doubles ranking of world No. Read more on Wikipedia
+He has a career-high ATP singles ranking of world No. 40, achieved on 25 August 2025 and a doubles ranking of world No. 425, achieved on 12 June 2017.
+Read more on Wikipedia

 Memorability Metrics